 Registered as Tor Currency Exchange Ltd in 2004, TorFX has grown tremendously becoming one of the top money transfer companies.
-It serves both personal and business customers with dedicated and tailored product offerings in money transfers space.
+It serves both personal and business customers with dedicated and tailored product offerings in international money transfer space.
 TorFX has a supportive customer service team, competitive exchange rates across the 60 currencies it supports and has a clean online transfer platform.

 On the flipside, TorFX is relatively expensive for customers transferring smaller amounts of money to their family and friends.
 The fact that TorFX has a transfer limit of £25,000 has been a source of frustration among customers looking to transfer bigger amounts.

 TorFX’s business model is quite unique as far as exchange rates and business fees are concerned.
 The rates are transparent and much more competitive compared to banks.